 Style the loading state of tweets

-I style blockquote to be large text with a lot of margins so that quotes get a lot of attention and focus in an article.
+I style blockquotes to be large text with a lot of margins so that quotes get a lot of attention and focus in an article.
+Like this one:

 The problem with quotes on the Internet is that it’s hard to verify their authenticity.
 In fact, most quotes on the internet are just made up.Abraham Lincoln, 1999

-Maybe it’s corny, but I like my quotes to look this way.
+I like my quotes to look all big like that.
 But this becomes a problem when embedded tweets get blockquote css attached to them briefly while loading.
 Here’s a screen recording of what it looks like while a tweet loads (slowed down for detail).

 So this is bad, especially now that tweets can be up to 280 characters.
 So to get around this, I added some CSS that applies to the tweet, only while it’s loading.

 The HTML markup this CSS applies to is only present while the tweet is loading.
-So the custom CSS only applies to the tweet while it’s loading (much the way before default blockquote styling only applied while it was loading).
 After the change, it looks like this (slowed for detail)

 This is much better, and less jarring of a change.
 So if you have a tweet near the top of the page, it would look like the page loading normally instead of a wacky blink/flicker of rapidly changing markup.